Afshin Chavoshi

-Seyyed Reza "Afshin" Chavoshi (born 17 September 1984, Rasht) is an Iranian football player of Damash Gilan.
-He plays as a striker.
+Seyyed Reza "Afshin" Chavoshi (born 17 September 1984, Rasht) is a retired Iranian football player who played as a striker.

 Club career

 In 2001, he was called up to Esteghlal Rasht from the youth team by Nasser Hejazi when he was 17 years old.
-Chavoshi scored his first goal in Iran Pro League in 2–0 win over Aboomoslem in the same season.
-The following season relegating to Azadegan League and dissolution of Esteghlal Rasht he played next season in a new team Pegah.
-He was transferred to Malavan in 2003–04 season because of army services but didn't play a single game due injury.
-He returned to Pegah in 2004 and continued his career with this team until October 2008 when Pegah was sold to Damash Iranian (Damash Mineral Water Company) due financial problems and Chavohsi played in a new team Damash Gilan in 2009–10 season.
+Chavoshi scored his first goal in Iran Pro League in a 2–0 win over Aboomoslem in the same season.
+The following season, after relegation to Azadegan League and dissolution of Esteghlal Rasht, he played the next season with a new team Pegah.
+He was transferred to Malavan in the 2003–04 season because of army services but did not play a single game due to injury.
+He returned to Pegah in 2004 and continued his career with the team until October 2008 when Pegah was sold to Damash Iranian (Damash Mineral Water Company) due to financial problems and Chavohsi played in a new team Damash Gilan in the 2009–10 season.
 He had very good time with Damash In 2009–10 season he scored 15 goals and became the 4th best goal-scorer of the league but Despite having a good season and score many goals, Damash was relegated to first division and Chavoshi was transferred to Steel Azin.
 After playing one season at Steel Azin he moved back to Damash in 2010 and help the team to promote back to Iran Pro League he also became top goal scorer of season.
 On last days of December 2013 he made a 3 months deal with Aluminium until end of 2013–14 Azadegan League.